asimihsan/aima-rs/CONTRIBUTING.md

 ## Contribution guidelines

+1. You agree to license your contributions under the same [LICENSE](LICENSE) as the rest of the project.
+This is a requirement for all contributions.
+If you are not comfortable with this, please do not contribute.
+2. You agree to the [code of conduct](CODE_OF_CONDUCT.md).
+This is a requirement for all contributions and participation in the project.
+If you are not comfortable with this, please do not contribute or participate.
-1. Code must reference "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig, 2nd or 3rd edition.
+3. Code must reference "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig, 2nd or 3rd edition.
 The code should be a direct implementation of the algorithms and concepts presented in the textbook.
-2. Code must be well-documented.
+4. Code must be well-documented.
 Each function should have a doc comment describing the purpose of the function and the parameters and return values.
-3. Code must be well-tested.
+5. Code must be well-tested.
 Each function should have unit tests that cover the expected behavior of the function.
-4. All major components and algorithms need at least one motivating end-to-end example.
+6. All major components and algorithms need at least one motivating end-to-end example.
 This example should be included in the `bin` directory and should be runnable with `cargo run --bin <example_name>`.
 The goal is to provide a working example that demonstrates the use of the component.